South Hurstville Family Practice remains OPEN during this uncertain time and we welcome all new patients

-At South Hurstville, our family is growing with the addition of our newest member
+At South Hurstville, our family is growing with the addition of our newest member.
+Just to complicate things we have a new Andrew!

 Dr Ung is the newest addition to the team, joining us in August 2020.
 Dr Ung completed his medical degree at Western Sydney University in 2016.
 Prior to this he completed a Bachelor of Pharmacy (Honours) at the University of Sydney.
 He has worked at St George, Sutherland and Calvary Hospitals during his internship and residency.
 He is currently working towards fellowship recognition with the RACGP.
 Dr Ung enjoys all aspects of general practice from paediatrics through to geriatrics and chronic disease management.

-We request all patients PHONE AHEAD of attending the surgery and one of our Doctors will phone you back for a TeleConsult.
-If they see a need for you to attend the surgery they will create a follow up appointment.
+We request all patients PHONE AHEAD of attending the surgery and one of our Doctors will advise if you need to attend the surgery for a follow up appointment.

-are operating in adherence to social distancing requirements and
+are operating in adherence with social distancing requirements and

 Please call our Surgery to arrange a callback.
 (02) 9547 1099